 Frozen components will not show in printed documents or in renderings.
 They cannot be edited or moved in the 2D or 3D drawing views.
 This means you can work with parts of your drawing without risking that the selected components are affected.

-Freezing components in your drawing can also increase the speed of CET Designer because it is not working so hard to represent all the 3D graphics.
+Freezing components in your drawing can also increase the speed of CET because it is not working so hard to represent all the 3D graphics.

 To freeze components, follow these steps: